jdespina/Story_Time/README.md

 # Story_Time
-Translate and Create Story with German Word.
+Translate and Create Story with German Words.